-This will form part of the home school agreement.
+This will form part of the home school agreement and is discussed through esafety lessons in classes.

 Appendix 1b - Acceptable use policy agreement - pupil (KS2)

 I understand that while I am a member of Blackwell First School I must use technology in a responsible way.